3D subwavelength photonic detector coupled with dielectric resonator antenna

 - Enhanced signal

-- Reduced burned on engineered systems
+- Reduced burden on engineered systems

 The K.I.N.D.
 Laboratory at Ohio State, led by Dr. Sanjay Krishna, is paving the way for the fourth generation of infrared imaging systems and applications.
 These imagers will advance the state-of-the-art in multiple dimensions: high operating temperature (HOT), large format (4K ✕ 4K), distinguishing multiple wavelengths simultaneously (multispectral), and using manufacturing processes that can be scaled to reduce cost and improve quality.
 In addition, they envision embedding additional, controllable specificity at the pixel level such as wavelength tunability, polarization, and phase.
 The culmination of these improvements is an infrared sensor/imager that behaves more like the human eye: able to capture a wide variety of spatial and color information, adjust on-the-fly based on the environment, and provide actionable information directly.